30 Must-Do Things in NJ This Fall

 Make the most of the autumn months by bringing your family to one (or all!) of these amazing Garden State places.

 Whether you're looking to pick-your-own pumpkins or apples, head to a museum or check out a nearby indoor water park, we've got plenty of can't-miss activities for fall.
 Plus, there's a ton of spooky (and not-so-scary) ongoing Halloween events you'll love.

 Whether you’re looking for an easy-to-finish, daytime corn maze or a truly terrifying haunted house, we’ve rounded up the best spots.
-Take your younger crew to low-scare attractions, or check out the new Jersey Devil-themed attraction or Asbury Park’s Zombie Walk.
+Looking for a spook-free night?
+Take your younger crew to low-scare attractions.

 Are you a fan of shows like Ghost Hunters or Paranormal Witness?
 We have a list of some of the scariest (and legit) NJ ghosts and haunted houses.

 3. Escape rooms